felliott/isp-deploy/README.md

 The quickest way to set up the environment is to run the install.sh script provided in the [isp-deploy](https://github.com/felliott/isp-deploy) repo.
 This script will:

+_Not really true.
+Actually there are a few manual steps to run between the coded steps_

 1. checkout the submodules for the constituent projects
 2. build docker images for each project
 3. copy over the config files from the `config` directory to their appropriate locations